karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 One of the most important things you can do to protect your supply chain is to patch your vulnerable dependencies and keep track of the outdated ones.

-There are quite a few tools that allow you to scan you appn for vulnerable dependencies, one of my favorites is (Snyk)[https://snyk.io/], also if your project is hosted on GitHub, you can leverage GitHub Security to find vulnerable depedencies in your project and Dependabot will fix them by opening up a pull request against your codebase.
+There are quite a few well-known tools that will allow you to scan you app for vulnerable dependencies, and if your project is hosted on GitHub you can leverage GitHub Security to find vulnerable dependencies and Dependabot will fix them by opening up a pull request against your codebase.

 If you don't use any tool for scanning your dependencies right now, you should know that the dotnet CLI has a NuGet dependency scan feature ready to use.

-# How to use the .NET CLI to check if your app has any vulnerable NuGet dependency
+# **How to use the .NET CLI to check if your app has any vulnerable NuGet dependency**

-You can list any known vulnerabilities in your dependencies within your application with the `dotnet list package --vulnerable` command.
+You can list any known vulnerabilities in your NuGet dependencies within your application with the `dotnet list package --vulnerable` command.

 This command gets the security information from the centralized GitHub Advisory Database.
 This database provides two main listings of vulnerabilities: